Cockroach Exterminator, Control, and Treatment in Lubbock TX

 Most homeowners and businesses call pest control after spotting live roaches.
 There’s a good reason for that approach.
 Roach infestations can happen overnight.
 Seeing roach eggs, nymphs, feces, or all three is an indicator of a larger population.
 It can be challenging to discover an infestation, as roaches are nocturnal and prefer dark corners and crevices.
 They are especially attracted to dark, warm moist areas like behind buzzing refrigerators, stoves, sinks, wallpaper, leaky pipes, motors, and more.

-Contact Bug Tech at first sight and, if possible, capture a live roach.
+Contact Bug Tech, Lubbock and Amarillo's go-to integrated pest management solution, at first sight and, if possible, capture a live roach.
 The German cockroach is the most difficult species of cockroach to exterminate, and Bug Tech offers specialized treatment for German roaches.

 Preventative Measures and Treatments